yhoungdev/private-me/README.md

 #### Private Me

-Private me is a platform for anononymity, where by every users identity is replaced with Ethereum Address and Blockies  as a digital identity
+Private me is a platform for anononymity, where by every users identity is replaced with an Ethereum Address and Blockies  as a digital identity

 * It also has an anonymous message platform